fe1ixxu/CN-intra-domain/README.md

 The bash script `test_dv_ls.sh` will run all the supplied networks with your router implementations.
 You may need to run `chmod 744 test_dv_ls.sh` first to make the script executable.
 You can also pass "LS" or "DV" as an argument to `test_dv_ls.sh` (e.g. `test_dv_ls.sh DV`) to test only one implementation.

 As always, start early and feel free to ask questions on Piazza and in office hours.

-## Acknowledgements

-This programming assignment is based on Princeton University's Assignment 2 from COS 461: Computer Networks.